supminn/neoG_eCommerce/ReadME.md

 * Creating individual product page
 * Login/sign up page for authentication such that products can be added to wishlist only when logged in.
 Similarly, products can be ordered once user is logged in.
 * Re-structure database - user data.
-* Create server on expressJS and use those apis.